onzfonz/comp227/src/content/4/en/part4d.md

 When the identity of the maker of the request is resolved, the execution continues as before.

-A new task can now be created using Postman if the ***authorization*** header is given the correct value, the string `bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ`, where the second value is the token returned by the ***login*** operation.
+A new task can now be created using Postman if the ***authorization*** header is given the correct value, something like the string `bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9`, where the second value is the token returned by the ***login*** operation.

 Using Postman this looks as follows:

 ![postman adding bearer token](../../images/4/20e.png)

-and with Visual Studio Code REST client
+and with the WebStorm REST client

 ![vscode adding bearer token example](../../images/4/21e.png)